anhvt2/DAMASK.utils/test_ROM_oligocrystal/README.md

 ROM is constructed from FOM following these steps.

-1. Extract numerical values from FOM: set fields of interest (FoI)
+1. Extract numerical values from FOM: set fields of interest (FoI) - see `export2npy.py`
  ```
  ...
  FieldsOI = ['Mises(Cauchy)','Mises(ln(V))']